 - Diphtheria, tetanus and whooping cough (pertussis) vaccine.

 Year 10 only:

 - Meningococcal B vaccine (only for 2019)

 This study is being conducted through our routine clinics until the end of 2019.
 Please call 8256 0118 for more information.

-Meningococcal B vaccine is now available on the childhood schedule, with a catch-up program for children 12 months to less than five years of age.
+Meningococcal B vaccine is now available on the childhood schedule, with a catch-up program for children 12 months to less than four years of age (on October 1, 2018).
 This catch-up program will finish on the 31st December 2019.

 Protecting Yourself from the Flu